At the end of the Carthaginian wars (146 BC), Rome acquired two provinces (Sicily and Africa, then the name of today's Tunisia)

 The most evident remain of that building is a series of arches; they supported a balcony which ran along its southern front.

 The harbour of Claudius was closed by an artificial islet upon which a tall lighthouse stood.
 It was called Pharos, similar to the (lost) lighthouse of Alexandria.
-It was depicted in many mosaics (you may wish to see it in a mosaic at the Great Necropolis - it opens in another window).
+It was depicted in many mosaics (you may wish to see it in a mosaic at the Great Necropolis).

 During the IVth century the decline of trading activities at Porto led to turning some warehouses into residential buildings.
 In the Vth century one of these buildings was given the shape of a basilica in order to use it as a church, most likely as the cathedral of the town.
 A hexagonal baptismal font was added in the VIIIth century, perhaps to replace an external baptistery.
 The basilica had columns which were eventually utilized at Episcopio, the medieval fortified residence of the Bishops of Porto.

-(left) Vatican Museums: bust of Emperor Trajan found at Porto in the late XVIIIth century by Giovanni Maria Cassini
+(left) Musei Vaticani: bust of Emperor Trajan found at Porto in the late XVIIIth century by Giovanni Maria Cassini

-and slightly "embellished"; (right) Museum of Ostia Antica: detail of a sarcophagus (early IVth century) found at the Great Necropolis of Porto
+and slightly "embellished"; (right) Museo di Ostia Antica: detail of a sarcophagus (early IVth century) found at the Great Necropolis of Porto: the relief on the box depicts a boar hunting scene

 The new harbour was very close to Ostia and at least initially those who worked at Porto lived at Ostia, where new residential neighbourhoods were built.
 Maritime agents continued to do business in that town where they had their offices.